acr-lfr/generate-it-asyncapi-socketio-server-node/README.md

-# generate-it-asyncapi-socketio-server-node
+# ms_socket_node

-A node connects to a director, a director sends data for the node to send to connected end clients
+Accepts data from the socket director and passes to a connected end client via socketio